Understanding Trauma in the Body After Birth

 • Book a one-off 1:1 somatic coaching session — A safe space to explore what your body is holding and how to begin letting go.
 You don’t have to commit to a series.
 Just come as you are.

 • Download the somatic reflection guide — Available to all members.
 This guide offers journal prompts and embodied practices to begin building a relationship with the body that’s been carrying so much.
+Even if you're not sure what you need, starting with new parent counseling can be the first step toward finding clarity, support, and regulation.

 Resources